DigitalDenCloud/serverless-web-application-backend/README.md

 ### AWS SAM CLI
 ------------------

 The SAM CLI is a command line tool that used with AWS SAM templates to build and run serverless applications.

-It is an extension of the AWS CLI that adds functionality for building and testing Lambda applications.
-It uses Docker to run your functions in an Amazon Linux environment that matches Lambda.
-It can also emulate your application's build environment and API.
+It adds functionality for building and testing Lambda applications.
+It uses Docker to run the functions in an Amazon Linux environment that matches Lambda.
+It can also emulate the application's build environment and API.

 To use the SAM CLI, you need the following tools.